Stefanuk12/Pterodactyl/README.md

-# Pterodactyl Alpine Wine
+# Pterodactyl
-Run `wine` with Pterodactyl while conserving space by using `alpine`
+Just some packages for Pterodactyl.